Bytecrowds/bytecrowds/README.md

 ## Serverless Backend

-- we are using a custom [Ably](https://ably.com/) provider for syncing the clients ( thanks to the Ably team for helping with the provider )
+- we are using a custom [Ably](https://ably.com/) provider for syncing the clients ( thanks to the Ably team for helping with this one )
 - [Vercel functions](https://vercel.com/docs/concepts/functions/serverless-functions) for interacting with the database
 - [Cloudflare workers](https://workers.cloudflare.com/) for the analytics engine
 - [Upstash](https://upstash.com/) as the serverless redis provider

+## Other tools

+- [LogRocket](https://logrocket.com) for monitoring and error tracking

 ## How it works?